subsandwich/nessie-golang-sdk/README.md

 * Branch: 2/2 - Done
 * Customer: 0/5 - Not Started
 * Deposit: 0/5 - Not Started
-* Merchant: 3/4 - In Progress
+* Merchant: 4/4 - Done
 * Purchase: 0/5 - Not Started
 * Transfer: 0/5 - Not Started
 * Withdrawl: 0/5 - Not Started

 Test ApiKey: 00515c501bdde5a46e9e56394c140932
-Set your own API Key in src/shared/shared.go
+Set your own API Key in lib/shared/shared.go